briangu33/RNN-mem/README.md

 <img src="/img/bottomrow.png" alt="bottom row filled first" width="600px">

 Neurons 3 and 18 appear to have no easily-understandable function.
 Neuron 4 appears to track the fourth position on the board.
 However, neuron 9 appears to track something more interesting--whether or not the top row of the grid is filled.
 On boards where the 0-1-2 row is filled first, neuron 9 activates a turn *early* (see upper figure)).
-Additionally, we know that neuron 9 is specifically tracking this row because of its behavior in cases where the board is cleared due to rows other than the top row being filled.
-For example, the lower figure shows that neuron 9 does not delay this early-activation behavior in sequences of moves where the 6-7-8 row is the first row to be filled.
+Additionally, we know that neuron 9 is specifically tracking this row because of its behavior in cases where the top row is not filled to completion.
+For example, the lower figure shows that neuron 9 does not display this early-activation behavior in sequences of moves where the 6-7-8 row is the first row to be filled.

 ## Simple Grammars